 Named for its location on the equator, Ecuador is one of South America's most diverse nations.
 Culturally, Ecuador is home to close to 50 different indigenous groups, which comprise approximately 40% of the population.
 Ecologically, there are four distinct ecosystems within the borders of this small nation, including Amazonian rainforest (known as the Oriente), the Andean mountains (known as la Sierra), a long Pacific coastline and the Galapagos Islands.
 With a relatively mild climate in the Sierra, locals joke that you can experience all four seasons in just one day.

-As with most other Latin American countries, Ecuador has endured a fairly turbulent political history: 7 presidents have been in power over the last 10 years.
-However, despite the lack of stability, Ecuadorian citizens and social movements have proven that if the political leadership does not listen to civil society, the leadership will be kicked out.
+As with most other Latin American countries, Ecuador has endured a fairly turbulent political history, even in recent history: 9 different presidents were in power over the course of a 10 year period from 1997-2007.
+However, despite the lack of surface stability, Ecuadorian citizens and social movements have proven that if the political leadership does not listen to civil society, the leadership will be kicked out.

 Ecuador is known for its extensive natural resources, including timber, minerals and oil, and therefore has been the site of countless conflicts over the rights to these resources.
 The conflict over the oil deposits in the Oriente began in 1964 when Ecuador invited Texaco to develop a 200-square-mile oil field.
 Between 1971 and 1991, Texaco was responsible for the perforation of over 600 oil pits and pools and over 18 billion gallons of toxic waste water, which continue to contaminate local communities.
 They dumped 50% more oil in the Oriente than was spilled during Exxon Valdez in Alaska.